-As of Thursday, May 12, all Memorial Day banner locations have been filled.
-Applications received after this date will be placed on the list for the 2022 Veteran’s Day installation.
-Approximately 129 banner locations are available for the Veterans Day installation, tentatively scheduled to be hung in August through November.
+As of Friday, May 19, all Memorial Day banner locations have been filled and banners will be installed by mid-June.
+Applications received after May 19 will be placed on the list for the 2023 Veteran’s Day installation.

 All veterans, even those not featured in the current banner cycle, are available for viewing on the Naperville Salutes banner location map located under the “Not Currently installed – See their story” section within two weeks of application submission.